crossz/tweak_web_gatsby/content/updates/take2-health-partnering-with-pascific-laboratories-to-offer-early-cancer-detection-test.md

 title: Take2 Health Partnering with Pascific Laboratories to Offer Early Cancer Detection Test
-detail: Take2 Health and Pascific Laboratories are working together to offer the Take2 Prophecy™ Test for Nasopharyngeal Cancer(“NPC”) in the Philippines, as the first step of rolling out the operation.
+detail: Take2 Health and Pascific Laboratories are working together to offer the Take2 Prophecy™ Test for Nasopharyngeal Cancer in the Philippines, as the first step of rolling out the operation.
 href: ''
 slug: ''